mit-satori/getting-started/portal-howto/customization.rst

 a standard kernels that can then be shared within a group working on a common project, or that you can request be added for your group to a standard set.
 This can be more efficient than having to wait for something to installed centrally every time you find a new awesome package that all the cool people are using.
+An additional benefit of mastering creating your own kernels is it can help with sharing and reproducibility of results.
+Stric versioning and maintaining historic kernels in perpetuity in central locations can easily become an impractical combinatorial challenge.
+Creating precise kernels that collect specific version combinations of software in an immutable state in a per account location can help, although this still requires care and diligence!

 Steps to create a kernel
 ========================